GeoscienceAustralia/anuga_core/README.rst

 What is AnuGA?
 --------------

-AnuGA (pronounced "AN uu GA") is open-source software for the simulation of the shallow water equation, in particular it can be used to model tsunamis and floods.
+AnuGA (pronounced "AHNooGAH") is open-source software for the simulation of the shallow water equation, in particular it can be used to model tsunamis and floods.

 AnuGA is a python package with some C extensions (and an optional fortran extension).
 At present AnuGA has not been ported to python 3.
 We recommend using python 2.7

 Developed at the Risk Assessment Methods Project at Geoscience Australia and Mathematical Sciences Institute at the Australian